-- Runoff from all impervious areas at the site discharging to the infiltration BMP. - Runoff from all impervious areas at the site is not discharging to the infiltration BMP and calculations are provided showing that the drainage area contributing runoff to the infiltration BMPs is sufficient to generate the required recharge volume. - Recharge BMPs have been sized to infiltrate the Required Recharge Volume. - Recharge BMPs have been sized to infiltrate the Required Recharge Volume only to the maximum extent practicable for the following reason: - Site is comprised solely of C and D soils and/or bedrock at the land surface - M.G.L. c.
-21E sites pursuant to 310 CMR 40.0000 - Solid Waste Landfill pursuant to 310 CMR 19.000 - Project is otherwise subject to Stormwater Management Standards only to the maximum extent practicable. - Calculations showing that the infiltration BMPs will drain in 72 hours are provided. - Property includes a M.G.L. c.
-21E site or a solid waste landfill and a mounding analysis is included.
+Recharge BMPs have been sized to infiltrate the Required Recharge Volume only to the maximum extent practicable for the following reason:

+- Site is comprised solely of C and D soils and/or bedrock at the land surface - M.G.L. c.
+21E sites pursuant to 310 CMR 40.0000 - Solid Waste Landfill pursuant to 310 CMR 19.000 - Project is otherwise subject to Stormwater Management Standards only to the maximum extent practicable. - \boxtimes Calculations showing that the infiltration BMPs will drain in 72 hours are provided.